 If you've been involved in a car accident there is as much a mental toll as a physical one.
-TGB partner Tim White and senior associate Nakkie Le Roux examine the path to a successful psychological injury claim in Western Australia.
+TGB partner Tim White examines the path to a successful psychological injury claim in Western Australia.

 Can I make a psychological injury claim after a Motor Vehicle Accident in Western Australia?
 In short, yes you can.